VanshT01/Weather_Chatbot/README.md

 1. Replace the `YOUR_AZURE_KEY` and `YOUR_AZURE_ENDPOINT` in `azure_ai.py` with your Azure API credentials.
 2. Replace `YOUR_OPENWEATHERMAP_API_KEY` in `weather_api.py` with your OpenWeatherMap API key.

-Make sure not to commit your API keys to GitHub for security purposes.